-Students may drop/add courses by SSC any time after the registration period until Wednesday, August 23 (subject to the course meeting the entire semester).
-After that date, students may change their schedules only with permission of the Associate Dean for Academic Affairs.
+Students may drop/add courses by SSC any time after the registration period until Tuesday, January 16, (subject to course meeting the entire semester).
+After that date students may change their schedules only with permission of the Associate Dean for Academic Affairs.